msbx5420-class/msbx5420-class.github.io/assignments/assignment3.md

 In the first task we are going to train topic model on movie reviews with LDA model.
 The code in the notebook includes the following steps for task 1:

-(1) Clean the text, by removing html tags, special characters and line breaks; then tokenize the text and remove stopwords.
+(1) Clean the text, by removing html tags, special characters and line breaks; then tokenize the text and remove stop words.

 (2) Train a regular LDA model with Spark ML pipeline and display the topics.
 Here we use term frequency vector to train the model. *You will build a ML pipeline to train LDA model.*